MetPX/sarracenia/_sources/Contribution/AMQPprimer.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~

 Topic-based exchanges are used exclusively.
 AMQP supports many other types of exchanges,
-but sr_post have the topic sent in order to support server side filtering by using topic
+but sr3_post have the topic sent in order to support server side filtering by using topic
 based filtering.
 At AMQP 1.0, topic-based exchanges (indeed all exchanges, are no
 longer defined.)
 Server-side filtering allows for much fewer topic hierarchies to be used,
 and for much more efficient subsciptions.